 The (T)LESS Driver is a club designed by experienced industry pros who wanted to create a driver that would truly serve the amateur golfer.
 With a higher loft, rearward center of gravity, and forgiving clubface, this driver is engineered to help the weekend golfer drive the ball farther, higher and straighter.
 There is even a Ground Control Sole to ensure easy movement through any turf, even when you hit the ground early.
 If you want to read more about the (T)LESS Driver, check out this article from our friends at Golfers Authority.

 The (T)LESS Driver is priced at $297 or $347, depending on your choice of shaft.
 And—much like another much buzzed-about club—the (T)LESS Driver could potentially replace both your driver and your fairway wood.
-Purchase of the T(LESS) Driver includes video lessons from Notah Begay III and a 60-day guarantee.
+Purchase of the (T)LESS Driver includes video lessons from Notah Begay III and a 60-day guarantee.

 That’s the (T)LESS Driver in a nutshell.
 The only remaining question is:

 What Do You Think?

 Are you curious about the (T)LESS Driver?
 Have you already tried it for yourself?
 Can a high handicapper start hitting driver with more forgiveness just by getting this club, or does this strike you as another golf industry gimmick?

 We’d love to hear what you’re thinking, what you’ve experienced, or what questions you have.
 Share your thoughts in the comments below, and remember to follow us on social media for more news on the latest in golf products and golf technology.